Rules/BylawsUpdated Thursday November 8, 2018 by NGBA.

 3) If a team has a 20 point lead it will be the opposing coach’s responsibility to bring the point lead to the attention of the official and scorekeeper at the next dead ball.
 It is the opposing coach’s right to choose which dominate player is to be removed from the game.
 If the lead falls below the 20 points, the player may re-enter the game.

-7-8 year old Boys & 7-8-9 year old girls divisions: No Full Court Pressure is allowed
+7-8 year old Boys & Girls divisions: No Full Court Pressure is allowed

-11-12 year old Boys division: Full Court Pressure is allowed during the fourth quarter and all overtime periods until the completion of games before the Thanksgiving break.
+11-12 year old Boys & Girls divisions: Full Court Pressure is allowed during the fourth quarter and all overtime periods until the completion of games before the Thanksgiving break.
 Prior to the fourth quarter no player from the defensive team may apply pressure until the ball crosses half court.
 After the Thanksgiving break, full court pressure is allowed the entire game.

 13 year old and older divisions: Full Court Pressure is allowed the entire game the entire season.